 If you’re planning any kind of travel at all over the winter period, make sure you’ve got an emergency kit in your car – especially if you’ve got long trips planned.
 This kit should contain essential items such as:

 - A shovel, in case you need to dig your car out

 - A first aid kit

 - Sunglasses – yes, really!
 Sun glare on snow can cause accidents due to reduced visibility

 - A pair of walking boots

 - A road atlas, because you never know when technology may let you down

 - A torch.

-More information about winter roads maintenance and advice for driving in icy and snowy conditions can be found on our website.
+More information about gritting and advice for driving in icy and snowy conditions can be found on our website.